 Large skillet with bite-sized chicken and frozen vegetables in a pan next to eggs scrambling on a gas stovetop

-After the egg has cooked, stir it into the chicken and vegetables.
+After the egg has cooked (about 2-3 minutes), stir it into the chicken and vegetables.
 Add the prepared rice.
 Stir it all to combine everything together.
 Drizzle the soy sauce on the fried rice and stir until it’s warmed through.

 Large skillet with bite-sized chicken, vegetables, and scrambled eggs covered with a pile of cooked brown rice over a gas stovetop